omfg74/jira-telegram-bot/readme.md

 `/create_new_task` - starts scenario of task creation `/cancel_current_task`- stops scenario of task creation `/delete_user` - delete user which assigned tu current telegram id

+####Notes
+For correct user authorization check it needs to be a user lookup permission in Jira for user group.